-However many Practice Nurses and Advanced Nurse Practitioners provide other services for example manging long term conditions such as asthma, chronic obstructive pulmonary disease (COPD), hypertension (high blood pressure) and diabetes.
+However, many Practice Nurses and Advanced Nurse Practitioners provide other services for example managing long term conditions such as asthma, chronic obstructive pulmonary disease (COPD), hypertension (high blood pressure) and diabetes.

-Practice Nurses also work alongside Healthcare Assistants, who provide invaluable support and assists them to providing patients with services to meet their health care needs.
+Practice Nurses also work alongside Healthcare Assistants, who provide invaluable support and assist them to providing patients with services to meet their health care needs.

 Many General Practice Nurses are able to prescribe a wide range of medication, including your repeat medication, nurses have been prescribing in general practice now for almost 15 years.